ZeroDay-Labz/thm-cooctus_corp/README.md

 | HIGH | Kerberoastable service account with weak password | Weak Policy |
 | MODERATE | Sensitive information disclosure via web backup file | Info Disclosure |

+## Business Impact

+Full domain compromise is the most severe outcome of an internal assessment.
+An attacker in this position can read, modify, or destroy any data in the environment, create persistent backdoor accounts, disable security controls, and deploy ransomware domain-wide.
+Because every credential in the directory was recovered, remediation requires more than patching a single host: it requires full credential rotation and correction of the underlying AD misconfigurations.

 ## Report

 The full findings report, including the detailed attack narrative, evidence, CVSS scoring, and remediation guidance, is available in this repository: